Jobs and Talent — 8 min

 To ensure workplace safety, it’s important to understand the risks of your specific industry and take appropriate steps to mitigate them.
 This includes issuing proper training, providing protective equipment (where relevant), and implementing safety protocols that are regularly reviewed and updated.

-Wage and hour laws regulate the payment of wages and the number of hours employees can work.
+Wage and hour laws govern how employees are paid and the number of hours they can work.
 They stipulate the minimum amount every employee must be paid, whether that rate increases after a certain number of hours, and how often they must be paid.

 In most countries, employees are entitled — by law — to certain statutory benefits.